Find Grad Schools

 2 Yearly Graduations

 The 4th most popular school in the country for film studies majors who are seeking their graduate certificate is University of Cincinnati - Main Campus.
 Roughly 40,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,228 per year, while in-state graduate students, on average, pay $13,224 per year.
+The average in-state tuition for full-time undergraduates is $10,656 per year, while in-state graduate students, on average, pay $13,224 per year.
 During the most recent year for which we have data, 2 people received their graduate certificate in film studies from UC.
+Around 40% of these students were from an underrepresented racial-ethnic group, and 70% were women.

 #6